stefanprodan/flux-local-dev/README.md

 # flux-local-dev

-[Flux](https://fluxcd.io) local dev environment with Docker and Kubernetes KIND.
+Spin up a local dev environment for [Flux](https://github.com/fluxcd/flux2) with Docker and Kubernetes KIND in under five minutes.

 ## Who is this for?

 - **Flux users** who want to test Flux configs locally, without having to push changes to a Git repository.
   Config changes are pushed to a local registry and synced on the cluster by Flux automatically.
 - **Flux contributors** who want to test their changes to Flux controllers locally, without having to push the container images to an external registry.